PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Introduction

 This repository contains the code of `An atypical .NET 5 Design Patterns book`.
-It also contains pointers to help you find yourself around the repository and some additional information.
+It also contains pointers to help you find your way around the repository.

-One last thing this repo will do for you is to correct any mistake that could have been made in the book.
+This repo is also there to rectify any mistake that could have been made in the book and missed during reviews.

-So please an open issue if you find something missing from the instruction bellow or the book's instructions.
+Please open an issue if you find something missing from the instructions below or the book's instructions.

 # Postman Collection

-If you know Postman, or if you want to learn it, we created a collection of HTTP requests to query the various REST APIs that are created throughout the book.
+If you know Postman, or if you want to learn it, we have a collection of HTTP requests to query the various REST APIs created throughout the book.

 Link: https://net5.link/postman